benajaero/CrashCourse/README.md

 ```
 You can also make your own types.
 Some languages are *dynamically-typed* which means you don't have to define a time.
 The type is inferred from the variable's value.

 Variables are stored in two places.
-Variables declared within functions are stored with the funcion in the stack part of the RAM.
+Variables declared within functions are stored with the function in the stack part of the RAM.
 The variables can only be accessed with their parent function.
 They are known as local variables.

 Variables can also be stored in the heap.
 All global variables(variables outside every function) are stored in the heap.
 You can use the heap to dynamically allocate a variable.
 Here is a simple program that repeatdly creates and allocate a new variable in C++.
 You use pointers for this.